 Fifth line (“will fall” / “chiru yokan suru”)

-The morning before my father passed away; he woke up from his hospital bed very cheerful.
+The morning before my father passed away, he woke up from his hospital bed very cheerful.
 He washed his face, brushed his teeth, shaved, combed his hair, and said he felt very good; he seemed to be in unusually high spirits.
 Then to the family members present that morning, he said: “I don’t have any regrets.”

-My father’s choice of the cherry blossoms as the subject of his jisei was the perfect metaphoras it reflects an image of nature he sought to express his thoughts and feelings about his death.
-Usually, such natural symbols of deathsuggest images associated with a particular kigo or season in which the poem’s author died.
-But, jisei doesn’t always have to follow convention of marking the season the poem’s author died.
-My father passed away in winter, but the cherry blossoms are associated with springtime.
-He made specific reference to falling cherry blossoms because it conjures up images of decline, waning, regret, loss, and something coming to an end.
+My father passed away in January, during the winter season, but the cherry blossoms are associated with springtime.
+He made a specific reference to falling cherry blossoms because it conjures up images of decline, waning, regret, loss, and something coming to an end.
 He accepted death and wasn’t afraid of it.
 Instead, he must have wanted his loved ones to know that he viewed life as the beautiful and delicate cherry blossom flower.
-He was very much like a modern-day samurai, and the samurai of Japan’s feudal period treasured flowers and considered them a part of the life of a bushi or warrior and a symbol of the fleetingness of their existence.
+He was very much like a modern-day samurai.
+The samurai of Japan’s feudal period treasured flowers and considered them a part of the life of a bushi or warrior and a symbol of the fleetingness of their existence.
 Death wasn’t associated with a corpse but compared to wild cherry blossom flower petals as it falls naturally to the earth.

 The cherry blossoms remind us to pay attention, which is tied to the Buddhist theme of mindfulness – to live in the present.
-The cherry blossoms’ lifecycle makes us question why we neglect to simply pay attention to the living, breathing world around us.
-Thus, hanami is a time to regain our perspective on life and to make a promise not to take for granted the good things in our lives.[xl]
+The cherry blossoms’ lifecycle makes us question why we neglect to merely pay attention to the living, breathing world around us.
+Thus, hanami is a time to regain our perspective on life and to make a promise not to take for granted the good things in our lives.

 Here’s a jisei by Kinu, who died in March 1817: